-- 8.51 In addition to the general attendance requirements, attendance refers to QMUL's expectations with regard to the way in which students engage with their research studies programme.
+8.54 In addition to the general attendance requirements, attendance refers to QMUL's expectations with regard to the way in which students engage with their research studies programme.
 The specific nature of attendance requirements varies depending on the nature of the research studies programme.
 General expectations are that a student meets regularly with his/her primary supervisor and undertakes training and other specified activities that may also include the completion of taught modules.
 There should be a minimum of ten supervisory meetings per academic year for full-time students (pro rata for part-time students) held at regular intervals up to submission of the thesis for examination.
-Supervision meetings may be held with any member of the supervisory team. - 8.52 A full-time student is not permitted to undertake other duties or work (apart from limited demonstrating or tutorial duties) without the approval of his/her primary supervisor(s) unless provided for in the terms of any studentship. - 8.53 Full-time students are expected to undertake a full study week of 35 hours on their research studies.
+Supervision meetings may be held with any member of the supervisory team.

+- 8.55 Students may exceptionally be permitted to undertake the majority of their studies at a research organisation external to QMUL as part of a formal agreement or contract with joint supervision provided by staff at QMUL and the partner research organisation.
+Schools and Institutes must assess that the supervision and research facilities and resources to be provided by the research organisation are satisfactory.
+The agreement with the research partner may be subject to approval by Partnerships Board in accordance with its terms of reference.
+Exceptions to the standard model of research studies may require the approval of the Research Degrees Programmes and Examinations Board.
+The QMUL requirements for supervision apply. - 8.56 A full-time student is not permitted to undertake other duties or work (apart from limited demonstrating or tutorial duties) without the approval of his/her primary supervisor(s) unless provided for in the terms of any studentship. - 8.57 Full-time students are expected to undertake a full study week of 35 hours on their research studies.
 Part-time students should reach an agreement with their supervisors at the start of their registration as to the proportion of time they will spend on their research degree programme to enable them to submit within the prescribed period.